ElenaGinkova/BankingSystem/README.md

 Clients can hold many accounts in different banks.
 Third party employees can send cheques.
 Employees take care of opening, closing and transfering accounts.
+Clients can redeem cheques they own to get money.
+Moreover, they get messages for each change on their accounts approved/disapproved by employee.